 According to indigo plant information, these plants are native to subtropical as well as tropical locations around the world.
 They are members of the pea family.

 Some indigo plant varieties have beautiful flowers.
 For example, the flowers of Indigofera amblyanthan are soft pink racemes and cultivated for their ornamental beauty.
-And one of the most attractive indigo shrubs is Indigofera heterantha, with its long clusters
+One of the most attractive indigo shrubs is Indigofera heterantha, with its long clusters of rosy purple, pea-like flowers.

-But it is the leaves that make most types of indigo famous.
+It is the leaves that make most types of indigo famous though.
 For many years, the leaves of certain indigo plants were used to make dye to color fabrics a rich blue.
 It was once the most commonly used natural dye in the world.

 Making Dye from Varieties of Indigo

 These varieties of indigo were the center of an important industry in India.
-But the cultivation of indigo for dye slowed after synthetic indigo was developed.
+The cultivation of indigo for dye slowed after synthetic indigo was developed.
 Now the dye is typically used by craftspeople.

 While synthetic indigo produces an even blue, natural indigo contains impurities that give beautiful color variations.
 The shades of blue you get from the dye depends on where the indigo was grown and in what weather.